colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-2.md

 }
 ```

-Regarding the starting colour, there isn't any rule about which colour should start but you'll set it to `yellow` by default to keep things simple:
+Regarding the starting colour, there isn't any rule about which colour should start but you'll set it to `yellow`:

 ```js
 export default class FourInARowGame {